anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how to create a basic graph structure using LangGraph, starting with defining a custom state using TypedDict, writing simple Python functions as nodes, and connecting these nodes with both normal and conditional edges.
 I also saw how a conditional edge can route execution differently based on logic, making the graph dynamic and interactive.

 Changes in Code: I expanded the base graph by adding extra nodes and changing the conditional logic to randomly select between more options (e.g. choosing between multiple drink nodes).
-The graph’s state was customized to carry a user-specific string, and the output was observed at each node during execution to verify the logic.
+Customized the graph’s state to carry a user-specific string, and the output was observed at each node during execution to verify the logic.

 [View Notebook](https://github.com/anshul1204/anshul1204-langgraph-mat496/blob/main/module-1/simple-graph.ipynb)